 Generally, a sleep of 6 to 8 hours per night is an ideal duration.
 Any more or less is not advisable because it increases the risk of obesity, diabetes, cardiovascular diseases, poor mental health, and even early mortality.
-Researchers have shown that less than 5 1/2 hours sleep is related to some degree of increased mortality.
+Researchers have shown that less than 5 1/2 hours of sleep is related to some degree of increased mortality.
 Also, sleeping beyond 9 to 10 hours per night is associated with noticeably increased mortality.

-Being the only ones among all the living organisms to willfully change our circadian rhythm, we have adopted a lifestyle that neglects the importance of a quality sleep.
+Being the only ones among all the living organisms to willfully change our circadian rhythm, we have adopted a lifestyle that neglects the importance of quality sleep.
 Disturbed sleeping cycle results in a number of chronic illnesses including:

 Related: 7 Foods to Combat Sleep Disturbances